kufii/My-UserScripts/libs/README.md

 ### Usage:

 To use this library, require `gm_config.js`.
 You must also grant `GM_getValue` and `GM_setValue` for it to function.
-If you want to hook it up to a GreaseMonkey menu command you should also require `GM_registerMenuCommand`.
+If you want to hook it up to a GreaseMonkey menu command you should also grant `GM_registerMenuCommand`.

 Example: